 We are nearing the end of 2019.
-We recruitment service providers are waiting, with a big load of excitement and a small pinch of caution to see how the landscape is going to change for us in the coming year.
+Those of us in the recruitment service space are waiting, with a big load of excitement and a small pinch of caution to see how the landscape is going to change for us in the coming year.
 Are we ready for 2020?

 What changes do we see in the Recruitment scene?